lipi650/TheThingOfABadThing/README.md

 ## Plans for the future:
   - The calculation of the walls in the view should be re-programmed to use a lookup table instead of IF-THEN clauses.
 This would make the code look nicer.
+  - We need a better screen editor or a tool that could import map data from a CSV file.
+  - More wall types: Wall with door, trees, city walls, dungeon walls etc.
-  - Adding a start screen
+  - Adding a start screen graphics
   - It would be nice to change the monochrome character mode to NCM (nibble colour mode) to have more colours once I learn how to do it, but at the moment the main priority is to complete the engine to have something playable.
   - Adding a simple combat system.
-I don't want something D&D level, I would make something similar to the Fighting-Fantasy system.
+I don't want something D&D level, I would make something similar to the Fighting-Fantasy system with attributes attack, defense, strength.
   - NPC-s / shops and other special locations
   - Moving between different MAPs.
   - Load / Save functions